developmentseed/titiler/lambda/README.md

 # Titiler in AWS Lambda

 Titiler is built on top of [FastAPI](https://github.com/tiangolo/fastapi) which *is a modern, fast (high-performance), web framework for building APIs*.
-It doesn't work natively with AWS Lambda and API Gateway because it needs a way to handler `event` and `context` instead of raw HTTL requests.
-This is handled by the awesome [mangum](https://github.com/erm/mangum).
+It doesn't work natively with AWS Lambda and API Gateway because it needs a way to handler `event` and `context` instead of raw HTML requests.
+This is possible by wrapping the FastAPI app with the awesome [mangum](https://github.com/erm/mangum).

 ```python
 from mangum import Mangum